CV

 Summary of Expertise

-Teaches pragmatic courses that present common-sense rules and decision-making tools to achieve clarity of action for important decisions – from personal choices to organizational decisions about business strategies and public policies.
+Teaches a pragmatic course that presents common-sense rules and decision-making tools to achieve clarity of action for important decisions – from personal choices to organizational decisions about business strategies and public policies.
 Art and science combine in the essential focus, discipline, and passion needed to make high-quality decisions, and thereby increase the probability of desired outcomes.
 Lectures cover effective normative approaches and efficient management processes for analyzing complex decisions as well as implementing them in the face of an uncertain future world.
 In an experiential learning environment, students develop their skills using state-of-the art methods and techniques for critically analyzing some of the actual decisions being made in a variety of private and public, business, nonprofit, and government organizations.
-Advises PhD students on dissertation topics and research, mentors students from various backgrounds on career and entrepreneurial decisions, and helps recruit scholar-athletes for Stanford's varsity athletic programs.
+Mentors students from various backgrounds on career and entrepreneurial decisions, and helps recruit scholar-athletes for Stanford's varsity athletic programs.

 Institute for the Future February 2003 to October 2003